International Baccalaureate Primary Years Programme

 - Language & Assessments

-Within their Units of Inquiry, each grade level highlights attributes and allow students explore through inquiry, construct meaning and develop criteria to help them understand the Learner Profile Attribute words.
+Within their Units of Inquiry, each grade level highlights specific learner profile attributes and allows students explore them through inquiry, to construct meaning, and to develop criteria to help them understand the Learner Profile Attribute words.

 As collaborative learners, students and teachers work together to create Essential Agreements in their classrooms and work groups.